-The welder is shipped from the factory ready to feed 8" (200 mm) diameter spools with 2.2" (56 mm) maximum width.
-These spools fit on a 2" (51 mm) diameter spindle that has a built in, adjustable friction brake to prevent overrun of the spool and excess slack in the wire.
+The machine is shipped from the factory ready to feed 8" (200 mm) diameter spools [2.2" (56 mm) max. width].
+These spools fit on a 2" (50 mm) diameter spindle that has a built-in adjustable friction brake to prevent overrun of the spool and excess slack in the wire.

 Note:When loading and removing the 8" Spools make sure that the wing nut (inside the wire spool spindle hub) is turned 90° from the wire spool spindle locking tab.
-If the wing nut is positioned in line with the locking tab, the tab cannot be depressed to load or unload the wire spool.
+If the wing nut is positioned in line with the locking tab, the tab cannot be depressed to load or unload